kaw2k/lunch-games/README.md

 ### TODO / NB

+- Separate games from lobbies, so you can leave a game to modify the next lobby.
+If a game is going for a specific lobby you have an option to view it
+- Add spectate option in all lobbies
 - Make a isBranded toggle on players to remove their active state
 - Add diseased protection type, this will be a better hold for protections and figuring things out. clean this up after night ends
 - Boogyman also works fine, just set night timers, add in option for after every role